Copyright and permissions

 Yes, you may use British Museum content at no charge in your thesis (including images from Collections Online and content from our website) as long as:

-- we have made the content available under a Creative Commons license;
+- we have made the content available under a Creative Commons licence;

 - you attribute us with the appropriate credit line;